mahmoodlab/MCAT/docs/README.md

 ===========
 <img src="Fig1_netarch.jpg" width="1500px" align="center" />

+## Updates:
+* 06/17/2021: Uploaded predicted risk scores on the validation folds for each models, and the evaluation script to compute the c-Index and Integrated AUC (I-AUC) validation metrics, found using the [following Jupyter Notebook](https://github.com/iccv2021anon/10972/blob/master/Evaluation.ipynb).
+Model checkpoints for MCAT are uploaded in the results directory.
+    * Similar to evaluation using c-Index, MCAT achieves an improvement of 5.98% and 13.30% compared to Attention MIL and DeepAttnMISL respectively on overall I-AUC (6.35% and 12.4% on overall c-Index), and an improvement of 3.53% - 8.02% on all multimodal methods on overall I-AUC (3.0% − 6.87% on overall c-Index).
+* 06/17/2021: Uploaded notebook detailing the MCAT network architecture, with sample input in the following [following Jupyter Notebook](https://github.com/iccv2021anon/10972/blob/master/Model%20Computation%20%2B%20Complexity%20Overview.ipynb).
+    * In the forward pass, we print the shape of the tensors at each stage of MCAT, to better elucidate how Genomic-Guided Co-Attention and MIL Transformers are implemented.
+In our current implementation, the GCA layer in MCAT is asymmetrical in that only genomic embeddings are used as queries.
+The aggregation performed by GCA (using genomic embeddings as queries for histology phenotypes) forms different WSI-level embeddings and attention maps for each genomic embedding, where each WSI-level embedding / attention map reflects learned interactions between the instance-level histology features as the genomic embedding-of-interest.

 ## Pre-requisites:
 * Linux (Tested on Ubuntu 18.04)
 * NVIDIA GPU (Tested on Nvidia GeForce RTX 2080 Ti x 16) with CUDA 11.0 and cuDNN 7.5